Employers

 All employees are entitled to a maximum of 12 public holidays a year.
 However, an employee:

-• cannot claim 2 public holidays if a public holiday is ‘Mondayised’ (one for the actual date and one for the Mondayised date) – even if both are ‘ ’ for them
+- cannot claim 2 public holidays if a public holiday is ‘Mondayised’ (one for the actual date and one for the Mondayised date) – even if both are ‘

 Otherwise working day

-An otherwise working day is a day that an employee would have been working had the day not been a public holiday, sick leave, bereavement leave, family violence leave, annual holiday or for that employee.
+An otherwise working day is a day that an employee would have been working had the day not been a public holiday, sick leave, bereavement leave, family violence leave, annual holiday or A paid day off to take at another time.
+Employees get an alternative holiday when they work on a public holiday that is an otherwise working day.

 If an employee is taking agreed time off without pay when they would otherwise be required to work, the day would not normally be classified as an otherwise working day.